 It is good to report that all four of the 1967 Modern Linguists (the others being Stuart Jack, Mike Lewis and Nigel Middlemiss) and their spouses have maintained a more or less annual gathering; they call themselves, using a non-modern language, the 'carpe diem' society.
 In early May 2019 they gathered for a few days at Casa Zollo in southern Spain; they all climbed to the top of the small mountain behind the village for a memorable picnic next to a monument bearing a plaque with an inscription that finishes appropriately with the words 'carpe diem'.
-Nigel confirms that the links through their own WhatsApp for the group are a great morale booster in grim times.
-Unfortunately, his wife, Prisca (Somerville, 1967), passed away in 2016.
-Nigel now has a loving friendship with Margarita Genova, formerly his pupil through the British Council.
-He maintains an interest in modern languages by speaking and writing Bulgarian and is just completing a book on semantic and etymological links between French and English.
+They find linking through 'WhatsApp' to be a great morale booster in grim times.

+Nigel writes: "My beloved Prisca (Somerville 1967-71) passed away, to the immense sadness of the family, in 2016.
+I have a loving friendship now with Margarita Genova, once my pupil through the British Council.
+I maintain an interest in modern languages by speaking and writing Bulgarian and am completing a book on French and English semantic and etymological links."

-Following early retirement in 2005.
-Richard Allen in recent years has been helping charities of varying sizes improve their performance.
+Following early retirement in 2005, Richard Allen in recent years has been helping charities of varying sizes improve their performance.
 His most recent book, The Body in the Marine Buildings, was published in the USA last year.
 He still writes books and music for pleasure.
 After a hip replacement operation in late 2018, he no longer runs half marathons, but only shorter distances.
 He is also the very happy grandfather of two boys aged seven and five, who keep him young and his football skills up to date.
-He and Vanessa (Somerville) will have celebrated their golden wedding anniversary on II July 2020.
+He and Vanessa (Somerville) will have celebrated their golden wedding anniversary on Il July 2020.
 He is also in touch with Chris Hill and John Walsh.
 Richard's brother David Allen (1968) is still working as a judge, although upon hitting the dreaded threescore years and ten, he has cut his caseload back a bit.